fungos34/auto_condition_screening/README.md

 ## Module Description

 ### run.py
-A script designed for automating experimental procedures in a laboratory environment.
-It encompasses various functionalities including liquid handling, syringe pumping, data monitoring, and user interaction.
-It also includes functions for setting up the automation, running experiments, collecting reactions, and filling the system.
-Additionally, there are provisions for starting watchdog processes and a graphical user interface (GUI).
-The main execution orchestrates the automation process, allowing for remote data retrieval and flexible experimentation.
-Overall, this script serves as a comprehensive tool for streamlining laboratory workflows and conducting experiments efficiently.

 The main experimental settings have to be set in here.
 If some of these parameters are not set by the user, they will get calculated by the system.
 ```